DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ### Step 2: DOCKERIZING THE SERVER

-Now that the simple web server is up and running you'll want to dockerize ii in order to deploy it using Minikube.
+Now that the simple web server is up and running you'll want to dockerize it in order to deploy it using Minikube.
-For dockerizing ithe server first create a .dockerignore file that's useful foroptimizing the docker image.
+For dockerizing the server first create a .dockerignore file that's useful for optimizing the docker image.
 ```
 touch .dockerignore
 ```
-In it for now you'll just want to add de node modules directory but I encourage you to learn more about it why it's useful and how to create a perfect .dockerignore file.
+In it for now you'll just want to add de node modules directory but I encourage you to learn more about it, why it's useful and how to create a perfect .dockerignore file.
 ```
 node_modules
 ```
 Now the dockerfile!
 A Dockerfile is the file that specifies how you want to build your image.
 Just copy for now I'll explain a little bit after you copy.

 ```
 FROM node:latest